maximilien/musings/blogs/ai/4/publish.md

 ![Ugo Rondinone’s Miami Mountain in Collins Park Miami Beach, FL (circa 2019)](images/art-stack-miami-beach-2019.jpg)

-**The thesis:** The choice of the correct stack is key to long-term success.
-Think carefully before starting, and especially before moving beyond a prototype.
+**The thesis:** The choice of the correct stack is key to long-term success—but increasingly, that choice should be agent-assisted rather than habit-driven.
+Describe your requirements clearly, let an AI agent recommend a stack, and verify the reasoning before you start.
+Especially before you move beyond a prototype.
 AI agents make exploring unfamiliar stacks easier than ever before—but they can't save you from choosing the wrong one.
 And the Python AI wave will reveal its costs when prototypes need to go into production and scale.

 ## Why Your Software Stack Matters